Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 Can I also claim for my kidney medicines separately?

 Yes.
-Prescription medicines for kidney disease — immunosuppressants for transplant patients, erythropoietin, phosphate binders, and other prescribed medications — qualify as standard health expense prescription medicine claims, entirely separately from the kidney patient flat rate allowances.
-Include both the flat rate allowances and the actual prescription cost in your total Health Expenses entry in myAccount.
+Prescription medicines for kidney disease - immunosuppressants for transplant patients, erythropoietin, phosphate binders, and other prescribed medications - qualify as standard health expense prescription medicine claims, entirely separately from the kidney patient flat rate allowances.
+Include both the flat rate allowances and the actual prescription cost in your total Health Expenses entry in the Revenue system.

-My dialysis is provided by the HSE free of charge — do I still get the flat rate?
+My dialysis is provided by the HSE at no additional cost - do I still get the flat rate?

 Yes.
 The flat rate allowances under Appendix 1 are intended to compensate for the ongoing personal costs of managing dialysis - travel, additional electricity, laundry burden - rather than the dialysis treatment itself.
 The dialysis treatment being provided free by the HSE does not affect your entitlement to the flat rate allowances for the associated personal costs.